Hospitalizations for Severe Sepsis in California

 Key Findings – Severe Sepsis Patient Information

-• Medicare was the expected payer for more hospitalized severe sepsis cases than any other payer in 2021, accounting for 175,994 hospitalizations (56.5 percent), followed by Medi-Cal for 74,161 hospitalizations (23.8 percent), Private Coverage for 51,196 hospitalizations (16.4 percent), Other Payer for 6,840 hospitalizations (2.2 percent), and Self Pay for 3,435 hospitalizations (1.1 percent).
+- Medicare was the expected payer for more hospitalized severe sepsis cases than any other payer in 2023, accounting for 196,027 hospitalizations (60.7 percent), followed by Medi-Cal for 71,661 hospitalizations (22.2 percent), private coverage for 44,821 hospitalizations (13.9 percent), other payer for 7,557 hospitalizations (2.3 percent), and uninsured for 2,951 hospitalizations (0.9 percent).

 Medicare includes: Medicare Advantage, traditional Medicare.
 Medi-Cal includes: Medi-Cal managed care, fee-for-service Medi-Cal.
 Private Coverage includes: employer group coverage, individual coverage (including coverage purchased through Covered California), organized charity payers (e.g., March of Dimes, Shriners).
-Self-Pay includes: uninsured patients, as well as instances when insurance does not cover the treatment, or the patient would like to keep the medical procedure private.
+Uninsured includes: uninsured patients, as well as instances when insurance does not cover the treatment, or the patient would like to keep the medical procedure private.

 Other Payer includes: Workers’ Compensation, County Indigent Programs, any third-party payment not included in any other category, stays for which no payment will be required by the facility (e.g. courtesy patients), and stays for which no valid expected payer was reported to HCAI.

-ᵟ Hospice Care was introduced as a discharge category in 2015.
+ᵟHospice Care was introduced as a discharge category in 2015.

 Key Findings – Severe Sepsis Hospital Characteristics

-• Urban hospitals had higher rates of hospital-acquired severe sepsis compared to rural hospitals.
-From 2020 to 2021, rates of hospital-acquired severe sepsis increased by 46.9 percent for rural hospitals and 19.2 percent for urban hospitals.
+- Urban hospitals had higher rates of hospital-acquired severe sepsis compared to rural hospitals.
+From 2016 to 2023, rates increased by 50 percent for rural hospitals and 30.9 percent for urban hospitals.

-• Nonprofit hospitals had the lowest rates of hospital-acquired severe sepsis followed by government hospitals, and investor-owned hospitals.
-From 2019 to 2021, there was a rise in rates of hospital-acquired severe sepsis in all three categories.
+- Nonprofit hospitals had the lowest rates of hospital-acquired severe sepsis followed by Investor-owned hospitals, and governmental hospitals.
+From 2021 to 2023, rates decreased in all three categories.

 General Information about Sepsis